allebb/pirrot/README.md

 sudo make install
 ```

-...or you can use Git to download and install using this method instead:
+...alternatively you can use Git to download and install using this method instead:

 ```shell
 sudo apt-get install -y git